 All too often, I go to a beautiful blog, see pictures of the blogger, but have no idea who they are!

-Their comments use their blog name, and on their About me page they say, “I” instead of sharing their name!
+What I end up seeing though are comments from other bloggers who just use their blog name, and on their About me page they say, “I” instead of sharing their name!

 That’s why for all my About me pages, I tell new readers my name first.

 This is a great way to build your brand.